SarahDaniel1/SarahDaniel1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Political Science and a Research Associate at the [Center on the Politics of Development] (https://cpd.berkeley.edu/) at the University of California, Berkeley.
+I am a Ph.D. candidate in Political Science and a Research Associate at the[Center on the Politics of Development](https://cpd.berkeley.edu/)at the University of California, Berkeley.
 My research centers on urban politics, with a particular focus on Sub-Saharan Africa.

 In my dissertation, I study the “neighborhood,” the least formally defined, yet most proximate political unit in everyday life.
 Broadly, I ask how neighborhoods function as meaningful political contexts in rapidly urbanizing settings, how their physical boundaries are subjectively defined and experienced by individuals, and how these subjective definitions shape civic engagement aimed at improving neighborhood conditions.
 To answer these questions, I employ a mixed-methods approach that involves both qualitative and quantitative modes of data collection carried out through fieldwork in Nairobi, Kenya.
 These include in-depth interviews, focus group discussions, participatory cognitive mapping exercises, and an original in-person household survey with an embedded survey experiment.